taustation-fan/taustation-fan.github.io/README.md

 * Attacking and defeating the same player twice (or more often) within 24 hours
 * Getting into a fight in a bar (Inn) from consuming alcohol or stims
-* Getting caught for long-running
+* Getting caught for long-running fight
 * Getting caught at an illegal career task

 ## Shipping and Selling Items